What are Infrared and Red Light Therapies?

 - Far Infrared Radiation Therapy (FIR);

-In reality, the health benefits from some of them are quite different because near infrared, far infrared, and visible red waves have very different light spectrum wavelength.
-Thus, Red Light Therapy benefits include benefits from all visible and invisible types of red light.
+In reality, the health benefits from some of them are quite different because near-infrared, far-infrared, and visible red waves have very different light spectrum wavelength.
+Thus, DIY Red Light Therapy benefits include benefits from all visible and invisible types of red light.
 But when we mention Infrared Light Therapy benefits it means that we are talking about this particular invisible portion of red light only.

 To simplify this, let’s say that: